Jookia/linuxaudio_dualinput/README.md

 Follow these steps:

-1. Run 'sudo install.sh' to install
+1. Run 'sudo install.sh' to install, or 'sudo uninstall.sh' to uninstall
-2. Check if you now have an extra audio input in PulseAudio
+3. Run 'systemctl --user restart pulseaudio'
-3. Run 'sudo uninstall.sh' to uninstall
+2. Check if you have an extra audio input in PulseAudio

 # Tweaking guide